-A. Eligible Applicants
+Eligible Applicants

-All recipients of a CAH FY 2024 General Operating Support grant may apply to only one "Project Grant" and one "Capacity Grant" as outlined below:
+All recipients of a CAH FY 2026 General Operating Support grant may apply to only one "Project Grant" and one "Capacity Grant" as outlined below:

-Organizations not intending to accept (or ineligible to receive) a FY24 General Operating Support Grant are permitted to apply to FY24 CP and any other grant opportunity for which they are eligible.
+Organizations not intending to accept (or ineligible to receive) a FY26 General Operating Support Grant are permitted to apply to FY26 CP and one other project-based grant opportunity for which they are eligible.

-There must be no project scope overlap between an applicant's FY24 grant applications.
+There shall be no project scope overlap between an applicant's FY26 grant applications.

 The list below details the minimum eligibility requirements for CP.
-All eligibility requirements must be met upon application submission.
-Applicants must:
+All eligibility requirements shall be met upon application submission.
+Applicants shall:

-1. Be incorporated as a nonprofit with a federally-designated tax exempt status under section 501(c)(3) of the United States Internal Revenue Service (IRS) code, as evidenced by an IRS determination letter that is dated at least one year prior to the application deadline date.
+- 1. Be incorporated as a nonprofit with a federally-designated tax exempt status under section 501(c)(3) of the United States Internal Revenue Service (IRS) code, as evidenced by an IRS determination letter that is dated at least one year prior to the application deadline date. - 2.
+Be registered with, and authorized to do business in, the District. - 3.
+Ensure that at least fifty-one percent (51%) of the organization's activities occur within the District of Columbia. - 4.
+Ensure that one hundred percent (100%) of the grant award dollars are used to support District of Columbia programming, inclusive of direct and indirect costs. - 5.
+Have an active Board of Directors.